-In the spring of 2006, I was invited to give an introductory talk to The Power Game, a Leadership Vancouver one day role playing game in which participants explored how community leaders could influence the ideas and decisions of elected government leaders.
-This was my contribution to playing The Power Game
+In the spring of 2006, I was invited to participate in and give an introductory talk to The Power Game, a Leadership Vancouver one day role playing game in which participants explored how community leaders could influence the ideas and decisions of elected government leaders.
+This was my contribution to playing The Power Game.

 The use of power without leadership is frightening.
 The use of power with leadership is awesome.
 Frightening and awesome are powerful adverbs and powerful realities.
 They make understanding the nature of power and the nature of leadership and how they relate very important.

 Leadership is a social responsibility.
 Leadership is taking active responsibility for the interests of others by contributing to their interests and to our common interests.
 Leadership is exercised by individuals.